The teacher librarian must actively market the school library media program.

 After several years of collaboration and project development, our school library website just won an award!

 These are examples of successful library media center promotional activities.
-Regardless of whether the activities occurred inside of outside the walls of the center, they reflect an ongoing commitment to school library media advocacy.
+Regardless of whether the activities occurred inside of outside the walls of the center, they reflect an ongoing committment to school library media advocacy.

 Public relations involves building relationships with the learning community inside and outside the school.
 Advertising makes people aware of your program's goals, while a marketing plan focuses on convincing these people to take action.
 Finally, promotion involves a ongoing commitment to the advancement of ideas and programs.